Shediac, New Brunswick | The Lobster Capital of the World

 The town also has a number of local shops and markets, as well as a number of historical and cultural attractions, such as the Acadian Museum and the Shediac Bay Lighthouse.

-Visit the Shediac Lobster Festival
+Enjoy the Shediac Lobster Festival

 This Shediac Lobster Festival takes place in July and celebrates the region’s rich seafood industry.